dhinu95/Detect-human-face-and-eye/README.md

 # EMOTION RECOGNITION.
-## Built a model to recognize emotions from human face using Neural Network (CNN).
+## Built a model to recognize emotions from human face using Neural Network(CNN).

+### Libraries used:
+#### Keras
+   Keras is an open-source neural-network library written in Python.
+It is capable of running on top of TensorFlow, Microsoft Cognitive
+   Toolkit, Theano, or PlaidML.
+Designed to enable fast experimentation with deep neural networks, it focuses on being user-friendly, modular, and extensible.

+#### Pandas
+   Pandas is the most popular python library that is used for data manipulation and data analysis.n particular, it offers data structures and operations for manipulating numerical tables and time series.

+#### Numpy
+   NumPy is a general-purpose array-processing package.
+It provides a high-performance multidimensional array object, and tools for working with these arrays.

 ### Process
 #### 1. Dataset (FER2013.csv)